Failover Script

 Failover script for dual WAN failover setup which switches back to primary when connection restores

-Here's a breakdown of the typical steps and considerations:1.
-Monitoring the Primary WAN:
+Here's a breakdown of the key components and a conceptual script outline:1.
+Understanding the Setup:

 Code: